 Closed on Wednesday (morning), Sunday & public holidays

 - More on the Tsuen Wan Environmental Resource Centrehttp://www.epd.gov.hk/epd/english/envir_education/envir_resourcectr/resource_ctr02.html

 Wan Chai Environmental Resource Centre

 The Wan Chai Centre occupies the building that housed the Wan Chai Post Office from 1915 to 1992 and was declared a historical building in 1990.
-As the first Environmental Resource Centre, it includes an interactive lecture room, library databank, information gallery, environmental garden and a loan service for education kits.
+As the first Environmental Resource Centre, it includes an interactive learning room, library databank, information gallery, environmental garden and a loan service for education materials.
 It also conducts numerous environmental education activities.
 A short walk from Wan Chai MTR Station Exit A3, the Centre is conveniently accessible to the public at large.

 221 Queen's Road East, Wan Chai, Hong Kong